razorpodx/PET/README.md

 1. Clone the repository
 2. Run `npm install`
-3. Run 'npm run prepare' to setup git hooks
+3. Run `npm run prepare` to setup git hooks
-4. Run 'npm run start:dev' to start the server in development mode
+4. Run `npm run start:dev` to start the server in development mode
-5. Run 'npm start' to start the server in production mode
+5. Run `npm start` to start the server in production mode

 ### How to build